Current Status Is: Tackle

 Practices: Under the current Return To Play Protocol no spectators are allowed at any practices.
 Anyone who is not players, coaches, etc., should not be any place around the practice areas.

-Matches: Under the current Return To Play Protocol only members of the immediate household may attend matches.
-They should remain in their household groups, and separate from other groups by 6 feet.
-Masks are required.
+Matches: Under the current Return To Play Policy & Protocol Rugby Indiana Reccomends that only members of the immediate household may attend matches.
+They should remain in their household groups, and separate from other groups by 6 feet and they should wear masks.

 Rugby Indiana Refund Policy